atharvarakhunde/Data_Science/README.md

 Analyze sales data and build a predictive model to forecast future sales.
 This project focuses on handling time-series data, visualization, and regression modeling.

-Each project is self-contained with its own dataset and code files.

-Feel free to explore and modify the projects to deepen your understanding of data science concepts!